 The rest is history.

-The Gerald A. Bartell Community Theatre Foundation is a unique collaboration between four theatre companies.
+The Gerald A. Bartell Community Theatre Foundation is a unique collaboration between five theatre companies.

 Within our walls, Madison artists tell stories about themselves and their world.
 Audience members are transformed, enlightened, entertained, and invited into the conversation about who and what this community is.